MarionLegrandLogrami/stacomiR/README.md

 The package is available from CRAN and a development version is available from R-Forge.
 You can currently use this git as an open system to [submit recommendations / report bugs](https://github.com/MarionLegrandLogrami/stacomiR/issues).

-You can find all the [instructions needed pour a full installation here](https://github.com/MarionLegrandLogrami/stacomiR/tree/master/Installation).
+You can find all the [instructions needed for a full installation here](https://github.com/MarionLegrandLogrami/stacomiR/tree/master/Installation).